 - Too often, clinicians ignore research findings (expressions of probability) in making decisions about a particular case.
-Why? - (1) This situation/person is unique, so the rules of probability or the findings of research don't apply to him/her; (2) "Probability" is real, but irrelevant when considering behavior - - Zebras vs. Horses: Experts routinely over-identify "counter-examples," with too great a focus on "unique" aspects and too little focus on commonalities, resulting in poor judgment accuracy (Grove et. al, 2000) - Clinicians' routine exposure to a sample of people experiencing more severe or persistent problems leads them to erroneously view most people as less resilient than they are, and most problems as requiring more intensive intervention than is actually needed (Cohen & Cohen, 1984)
+Why? - This situation/person is unique, and an exception to the rules of probability or the findings of research; "Probability' is irrelevant to the behavior of a specific person (which can never be precisely determined) - - Experts routinely over-identify "counter-examples," with too great a focus on "unique" aspects and too little focus on commonalities, resulting in poor judgment accuracy (Grove et. al, 2000) - Clinicians' routine exposure to a sample of people experiencing more severe or persistent problems lead them to erroneously view most people as less resilient than they are, and most problems as requiring more intensive intervention than is actually needed (Cohen & Cohen, 1984) - And probability does matter: In a game of Russian Roulette, would you prefer to use a gun with one bullet and five empty chambers, or one with five bullets and one empty chamber?